kcierzan/dotfiles/README.md

 I prefer iTerm2 over the stock Terminal, as it has some additional [great features](https://www.iterm2.com/features.html).
 Download and install iTerm2 (the newest version, even if it says "beta release").

 Under Profile > Terminal, set scrollback lines to 10,000.
 Character encoding must be UTF-8 and terminal type should be set to xterm-256color.
 I also like to set General > Working Directory > Reuse previous session's directory.
 In order to jump between words with the alt key, set option + -> to 'Send Escape Sequence: f' and option + <- to 'Send Escape Sequence: b' .
-Text should be set to Input Mono 11pt with vertical spacing slightly above 100%
+Text should be set to **Input Mono 11pt** with **vertical spacing slightly above 100%**.
+This is important for our oh-my-zsh theme.

+You should not use a different font for non-ASCII characters.

 #### Configuration

-I generally like my editor to match my terminal so I use the [Molokai](https://github.com/tomasr/molokai) color scheme.
-Sometimes I switch things over to Solarized but inevitably go back to themes with higher contrast.
+When it comes to iTerm themes, I use the [Molokai](https://github.com/tomasr/molokai) color scheme.
+Sometimes I switch things over to Solarized Dark but inevitably go back to themes with higher contrast.

+First, clone down [this](https://github.com/mbadolato/iTerm2-Color-Schemes) awesome package of themes for iterm, extract them and load them into the iTerm colors menu.

 - In **iTerm2 Preferences**, under **Profiles** and **Colors**, go to **Load Presets...** and select **Molokai** to activate it.
 Voila!